 Later in the process, I will demonstrate and ask you to paint studio works of your favorite subjects using the "Thumbnail tools" of these new areas of knowledge in both categories.
 I will only "unlock" the advanced "putting all the layers together" tool offerings once you have completed the more fundamental tools that lead up to that point.
 From my 20 plus years of experience, It is only once my students have done the preliminary fundamental exercises, will they have the necessary "vocabulary" to understand clearly the goals, destination and paths to greater painting.

 My commitment is to offer a disciplined approach of passionate shared knowledge giving new valuable art tools in exchange for which I ask for a degree of trust and letting go of what artists tend to cling on to in terms of "how I've always done it" .
 I ask that you humor me and try what I offer and you will see in results the answers to your own questions but only if you try, in earnest, the step by step tools that I provide.

 Lastly, very importantly I remind my students that in learning these new tools, the student's focus should be on PROCESS NOT PRODUCT.
 Students many times are concerned about the destination,but the learning is in the journey.
 The product will be there, and much much better if you focus on the tools that I will be teaching to you.

-Please take a look at my introduction videos where I introduce myself and you'll hear a bit more of my story and thoughts on teaching.
-You can find detailed information on my website about my past exhibitions, gallery affiliations and professional organization memberships
+Please take a look at the introduction videos below where I introduce myself and you'll hear a bit more of my story and thoughts on teaching.
+You can find detailed information on this website about my past exhibitions, gallery affiliations and professional organization memberships

 Thanks so much,